Powerdraw Setup

 Disabling these prevents pop-up messages from appearing each time powerdraw starts.

-Below this section is Default Page Units.
+Below this section is the Default Page Units.

 These settings are controlled by the templates themselves, so no changes are required here.